Computer-Aided-Validation-Laboratory/datapipe/README.md

 ```
 Note that the maximum update frequency for robocopy is specified in minutes as an integer so the fastest update time is 1 minute.
 We will need a much faster solution for this in the future.
 A possibility is the version of robocopy that detects N changes rather than checking on a given frequency but I could not get this to work.

 **Troubleshooting**
 I had issues with `robocopy` not existing when I tried to call it from the windows terminal.
 I had to fix this by adding "C:\windows\system32" to my PATH as described above for multiple python versions.

 ## Simulation Pipeline with MOOSE
 Here we demonstrate a MOOSE simulation of a 2D plate with a hole in the centre.
 We note that this is the same simulation that was used to generate the simulated images in the "matchid2d" folder so the simulation should be directly comparable to the MatchID 2D output.

 This simulation will run on a linux machine and you will need to install a suitable MOOSE build such as `proteus` here: https://github.com/aurora-multiphysics/proteus.

 **TODO**

 ## Full Worked Example in 2D
 Here we will run a worked example using workstation L2918 logged into a windows GUI session.
 The local SSD is mapped to drive F: and the powerscale is mapped to drive P:.
-We will use the data-simulator tool to generate images in the following directory 'F:\lloydf\datapipe-test\' with a frequency of .
-We will use robocopy to sync these images with the power scale every min
+We will use the data-simulator tool to generate images in the following directory 'F:\lloydf\datapipe-test\' with a frequency of 1.0 Hz.
+We will use robocopy to sync these images with the power scale every minute.

 Here is a worked example of running each part of the pipeline in order: